The AI-Healthcare Revolution

 “Chronic diseases are major killers in the modern era.
 Physical inactivity is a primary cause of most chronic diseases... the body rapidly maladapts to insufficient physical activity, and if continued, results in substantial decreases in both total and quality years of life.
 Taken together, conclusive evidence exists that physical inactivity is one important cause of most chronic diseases.
 In addition, physical activity primarily prevents, or delays, chronic diseases, implying that chronic disease need not be an inevitable outcome during life."[i]

 There is more good news in that new and emerging technologies are particularly effective at helping people stay active and therefore healthier.
-What’s not so clear is how well industry will translate tech’s growing capabilities into affordable, effective solutions that help reduce the incident and costs of chronic illnesses and conditions.
-That’s the question we’ve been exploring over the past three years as an increasing number of innovative, medical-quality, consumer grade, health and fitness products entered the market.
+What’s not so clear is how well the industry will translate tech’s growing capabilities into affordable, effective solutions that help reduce the incidence and costs of chronic illnesses and conditions.
+That’s the question we’ve been exploring over the past three years as an increasing number of innovative, medical-quality, consumer-grade, health and fitness products entered the market.
 Our technical evaluations have included field tests of selected products that empower users to live longer, healthier, and more productive lives.

-The iWatch 4 from Apple represents the current state of the art for technologies bridging traditional fitness and medical services industries.
+The iWatch 4 from Apple represents the current state-of-the-art technologies bridging traditional fitness and medical services industries.